-Employers who left the scheme during 2020/21 paid outstanding deficit payments, where necessary, and this was included under Section 75 debt.
+Employers who leave the scheme may need to pay outstanding deficit payments and this is included under Section 75 debt.

 A revision to the Regulations in May 2018 and a further, more recent revision permits, at the discretion of the Pension Fund, the payment of an exit credit to an employer.
 Exit credit payments are also included within Section 75 debt.